masc-ucsc/docs/docs/pyrope/06-functions.md

 # Lambdas

-A `lambda` consists of sequence of statements that can be bound to a variable.
+A `lambda` consists of a sequence of statements that can be bound to a variable.
 The variable can be copied and called as needed.
 Unlike most languages, Pyrope only supports anonymous lambdas.
 The reason is that without it lambdas would be assigned to a namespace.
 Supporting namespaces would avoid aliases across libraries, but Pyrope allows different versions of the same library at different parts of the project.
 This will effectively create a namespace alias.
-The solution is to not have namespaces but rely in variable scope to decide which lambda to call.
+The solution is to not have namespaces but relies upon variable scope to decide which lambda to call.

-Pyrope divides the lambdas in two categories: `functions` and `procedures`.
+Pyrope divides the lambdas into two categories: `functions` and `procedures`.
 Functions operate only over combinational logic.
 They can not have any synthesis side-effect.
 This means the function outputs are only a function of the function inputs.
 Any external call can only affect `debug` statements not